sonots/fluent-agent-lite/README.md

 Tag name of drain\_log (messages count per drain/send to server), which is emitted to configured fluentd sever as fluentd message.
 Default is none (not to send drain\_log).

+### KEEPALIVE_TIME

+Connection keepalive time (Default: 1800 sec).
+Set -1 to keep a connection as long as possible.

 ### LOG_PATH

 Log file path for 'fluent-agent-lite' (Default: /tmp/fluent-agent.log).